Initialize or Change Azure Diagnostics Configuration

 <?xml version="1.0" encoding="utf-8"?> <ServiceDefinition name="MyHostedService" xmlns="http://schemas.microsoft.com/ServiceHosting/2008/10/ServiceDefinition" schemaVersion="2012-10.1.8"> <WebRole name="WebRole1"> <!--<Sites> ... </Sites> --> <!-- <Endpoints> ... </Endpoints> --> <Imports> <Import moduleName="Diagnostics" /> </Imports> </WebRole> </ServiceDefinition>

-For more information about defining the service definition file and the service configuration file, see the Windows Azure SDK Schema Reference.
-For more information about defining the service model for a hosted service, see Set Up a Cloud Service for Windows Azure.
+For more information about defining the service definition file and the service configuration file, see the Schema Reference.
+For more information about defining the service model for a hosted service, see Set Up a Hosted Service for Windows Azure.

 <?xml version="1.0" encoding="utf-8"?> <ServiceConfiguration serviceName="MyHostedService" xmlns="http://schemas.microsoft.com/ServiceHosting/2008/10/ServiceConfiguration" osFamily="1" osVersion="*"> <Role name="WebRole1"> <Instances count="1" /> <ConfigurationSettings> <Setting name="Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString" value="UseDevelopmentStorage=true" /> </ConfigurationSettings> </Role> </ServiceConfiguration>